-This is, after all, where the foundations of future learning are laid; where children gain the input and validation they require to build self-esteem, and where they acquire their first social skills.
+This is, after all, where the foundations of future learning are laid; where children gain the input and validation that they require to build self-esteem, and where they acquire their first social skills.

 EYC crest - Symbolic meaning

-The sun, moon and stars are the scientific fundamentals that enable life on earth.
+The sun, moon, and stars are the scientific fundamentals that enable life on earth.
 They represent the universe in totality - limitless in scale and potential.

-They form the subject matter of many children's books and stories, in all cultures.
+They form the subject matter of many children's books and stories in all cultures.
 And, they're a source of dreaming and fascination for any young mind: what are the sun and stars made of?
-How did astronauts get to the moon, and what did they find there?
+How did astronauts get to the moon and what did they find there?
 This sense of 'limitlessness' forms the foundation for any young mind to explore with a sense of confidence and creativity.

 Your child's early development lays the foundation for future learning.

 This is it - the years when your child gets their first taste of ‘the world out there'.
 The thrill of reading their first book by themselves, the sense of accomplishment that comes from completing problems of increasing complexity; the awareness of a standout talent on the sports field - it all starts now.

 We've taken special care to create the space for your children to explore their strengths in all areas, so that they may develop to their full potential and become rounded individuals.